RayOffiah/asciidoctor-external-callout-ruby/README.md

 **@/_text_/**
 : The text between the two slashes will be used in a regex search.
 A callout will be placed at the end of the first matching line.
-If you have a large listing then it may be preferable to use the text search rather than counting all the lines.
+If you have a large listing, then it may be preferable to use the text search rather than counting all the lines.
 It may also be preferable to use a smaller listing, as a long listing might mean that your description is a bit too general. +
 Using the text search method means that the location of the callout will move with the line; handy if you're referencing a source file that might get the occasional tweak outside your control.

 **@/_text_/g**